global-talent-stream

 *Want to apply for a Canada work visa?
 Let Y-Axis help you with the process.

-You can follow the below steps for the Global Talent stream application process:
+You can follow the steps below for the Global Talent stream application process:

 Step 1: Submission of the LMBP